cornell-zhang/catalyst2018/lab2/README.md

 </figure>

-Once this part is working, we can extend the code one step further, by getting the potentiometer involved as well.
-A potentiometer is a variable resistor, and it is located on one end of the prototyping board.
+Once this part is working, we can extend the code one step further by getting the potentiometer involved as well.
+A potentiometer is a variable resistor, and it is located at one end of the prototyping board.
 Turning the blue knob will change the resistance of the potentiometer.
 The Arduino can read this resistance as an analog value by using an analog input pin.
 On our robot, the potentiometer is connected to analog input pin 5.
-Analog inputs have values between 0 and 1023.
+Analog inputs have values between 0 and 1024.
 You can get the Arduino to read the potentiometer by adding this line to your loop routine:

 <figure>
     <img src="https://github.com/cornell-zhang/catalyst2018/blob/master/lab2/figures/PotentiometerReadCode.png" width="600">